andrewjw/site/_posts/2011-01-19-can-the-entrance-barrier-ever-be-too-low.md

 flickr_imagelink: 'https://live.staticflickr.com/3505/3248283617_c23445ea31_w.jpg'
 flickr_imagename: "Stop Sign"
 ---
-Yesterday Google <a href="http://googlecode.blogspot.com/2011/01/make-quick-fixes-quicker-on-google.html">announced</a> a new feature for <a href="http://code.google.com/p">Google Code's Project Hosting</a>.
+Yesterday Google [announced](http://googlecode.blogspot.com/2011/01/make-quick-fixes-quicker-on-google.html) a new feature for [Google Code's Project Hosting](http://code.google.com/p).
 You can now edit files directly in your browser and commit them straight into the repository, or, if you don't have commit privileges, attach your changes as a patch in the issue tracker.

 If you're trying to run a successful open source project then the key thing you want is more contributors.
 The more people adding to your project the better and more useful it will become, and the more likely it is to rise out of the swamp of forgotten, unused projects to become something that is well known and respected.